trillion-network/trillion-contracts/src/doc/token_design.md

 # Trillion's Token Design

-Trillion's FiatToken contract is an ERC-20 compatible token.
+Trillion's FiatTokenV1 contract is an ERC-20 compatible token.
 It allows minting/burning of tokens by multiple entities, pausing all activity, freezing of individual addresses, and a way to upgrade the contract so that bugs can be fixed or features added without downtime.

 ## Upgradeability